 It’s hard to fix an issue if you don’t know what it is.
 Having labs done is the first step toward fixing leaky gut and acne, and there are two that we recommend.
 The first is a stool test to rule out any possible infections, and the second is an immunological blood test to find out whether or not you’re actually suffering from leaky gut syndrome.

 Your labs may reveal several issues, some of the more common ones being small intestinal bacterial overgrowth (SIBO), dysbiosis, hypochlorhydria, parasite or yeast infections, and leaky gut syndrome.
-Once you know what the problem is, consult with your doctor to develop a plan of attack.
+Once you know what the problem is, consult with your doctor and a nutritionist to develop a plan of attack.

 Avoid Certain Foods

 Certain foods damage the gut-skin axis.
 If you’re looking to improve acne and gut health, it’s wise to avoid them.
-Some of the main culprits include NSAIDs, antibiotics, alcohol, gluten, and grains.
+Some of the main culprits include NSAIDs (anti-inflammatory drugs), antibiotics, alcohol, gluten, and grains.
 Fried foods, artificial sugars, and spicy dishes can also contribute to your body’s inflammatory response.

 Eat Foods That Heal the Gut-Skin Axis

-We also recommend trying Teami’s 30 Day Detox Program.
-It’s specially designed to help cleanse your digestive system of toxins and reset your body.
-Our customers not only report feeling refreshed, but they have also seen excellent results with their acne.
+We also recommend trying a 30 day detox.
+These types of programs are specially designed to help cleanse your digestive system of toxins and reset your body.

 We don’t need to tout the many benefits of exercise, but one we’d like to talk about is exercise’s role in positively helping alter the gut microbiome.
 There appears to be a link between higher activity levels and a more diverse microbiome, giving us yet another reason to get off the couch and get moving.